Differential Elimination and Algebraic Invariants of Polynomial Dynamical Systems: Mathematical Background

 We think of the elements of $I$ as equations and the elements of $S$ as inequations; i.e., for all $p\in I$ and $g\in S$ we include $p(\bx)=0,g(\bx)\neq 0$ in the system of simultaneous equations and inequations.
 Lemma \ref{satgeom} (2) makes this interpretation precise.
-The superscript $\infty$ in the notation refers to the fact that $S$ is closed under multiplication and typically the elements of $S$ are arbitrary products of some finite subset of elements.